brson/hackmd-collab/compile-time-1.md

 <!--![taunting crab](https://brson.github.io/tmp/crab4.jpg)-->
 <!--![taunting crab](https://brson.github.io/tmp/crab5.jpg)-->

-Am I joking?
-I don't know.
+&nbsp;

+Think I'm joking?
+It doesn't matter.
 What is reality anyway?

-I do know one thing though…
+One thing that does matter?

+&nbsp;

-## Rust compile times suck
+## Rust compile times are bad

-If you are reading this you probably know it too.

 I know it because I encounter it every day.
 I know it because my coworkers complain about it.
 I know it because the Rust production users I talk to consistently mention it.
 I know it because so many of us indicated so [in the last Rust survey][sur].